 Creative

 Spotting brilliance for creative jobs can be challenging, but at Salt, we identify the talent that will fire up your business.
-Traditionally, the best creative talent has always gravitated towards agency businesses, but today some excellent creative minds can also be found within large brands.
+Traditionally, the best creative talent has always gravitated towards agency businesses, but today, excellent creative minds can also be found within large brands.
 Salt allows you to reach both, with extensive knowledge of the creative digital market and unparalleled networks across the industry’s top brands and agencies.

 Select a category